gofrontier-com/wrangler/README.rst

 - **currency** - Optional, if specified then only budgets or rules of qualifying currencies will apply (ISO-4217 code)
 - **category** - Optional, if specified can be used to group budgets / rules (any)

 Data can also be consumed through a `custom provider <#providers>`_.
-If you want to disable the default behaviour use the ``--no-stdin`` flag.
+If you wish to disable the default behaviour then you can pass the ``--no-stdin`` flag.

-Some examples of the types of use-cases Wrangler can be used for are:
+Some examples of the types of use-cases Wrangler can cover with the relevant data are:

 - Flagging over and underspend of resources
 - Forecasting future overspend